camchardukian/camchardukian-Daily-Coding-Journal/9:2020/2020-09-02-DailyCoding.md

-# Tuesday September 1st 2020 Daily Coding Journal
+# Wednesday September 2nd 2020 Daily Coding Journal

 15:30 — Today is a holiday in Vietnam so I’ve spent most of the morning and early afternoon taking it easy.
 Let’s take a few minutes now, however, to get started on FreeCodeCamp’s _Advanced Node and Express Challenges_.